Scalable multiphoton generation from cavity-synchronized single-photon sources: Setup and synchronization

 The fourth condition, $\gamma\gg \gamma_{\rm loss}$, \jj{ensures an efficient collection of photons by the antennas, with minimal losses}, while the last condition, $\gamma\gg\gamma_\phi$, \jj{ensures that those photons are phase-coherent and indistinguishable} as detected by HOM interference [cf.~Sec.~\ref{sec:indistinguishability}]. \jj{The degree to which we satisfy these conditions is limited by the technology of the SPSs---atoms, dots, superconductors, etc---, but we will see that they are well met by} state-of-the-art circuit-QED setups [cf.~Sec.~\ref{sec:performance}].

-\jj{Fig.~\ref{fig:dynamics}(a)-(b) illustrates the two processes in the cavity-mediated synchronization method, using two synchronized SPSs with parameters that satisfy Eq.\ (\ref{parameter_conditions}).} Fig.~\ref{fig:dynamics}(a) displays the short time dynamics: the creation of a large coherent state on the cavity $\langle a^\dag a\rangle\sim |\alpha_{\rm ss}|^2\sim 10^4$ [cf.~red solid line], and the cavity-mediated \jj{simultaneous excitation of the} qubits $\langle \sigma_j^+\sigma_j^-\rangle\approx 1$ [cf.~blue dash-dotted line].
-Fig.~\ref{fig:dynamics}(b) \jj{shows the long time dynamics, in which the photons are generated.} \tomas{Each emitter decays almost independently in a timescale $t\sim 15/\gamma$, depositing a photon into its own antenna [cf.~blue dash-dotted line].
+\jj{Fig.~\ref{fig:dynamics}(a)-(b) illustrates the two processes in the cavity-mediated synchronization method, using two synchronized SPSs with parameters that satisfy Eq.\ (\ref{parameter_conditions}).} Fig.~\ref{fig:dynamics}(a) displays the short time dynamics: the creation of a large coherent state in the cavity \changeByMing{which induces an oscillatory occupation around the large steady-state value}, $\langle a^\dag a\rangle\sim |\alpha_{\rm ss}|^2\sim \changeByMing{10^2}$ [cf.~red solid line \changeByMing{and dashed black line], while mediating} the \jj{simultaneous excitation of the} qubits \changeByMing{up to} $\langle \sigma_j^+\sigma_j^-\rangle\approx 1$ \changeByMing{(when the cavity driving is switched off)} [cf.~blue dash-dotted line].
+Fig.~\ref{fig:dynamics}(b) \jj{shows the long-time dynamics, in which the photons are generated.} \tomas{Each emitter decays almost independently in a timescale $t\sim 15/\gamma$, depositing a photon into its own antenna [cf.~blue dash-dotted line].
 To quantify the efficiency of these emission processes, we display the single-photon and synchronized two-photon generation probabilities, ${\cal P}_1$ and $P_2$, calculated using the definitions and methods in Secs.~\ref{sec:efficiency_SPS}-\ref{sec:efficiency_NP}.
 For non-optimized parameters satisfying Eq.~(\ref{parameter_conditions}), we reach ${\cal P}_1\approx 0.99$ [cf.~green dashed line] and $P_2\approx ({\cal P}_1)^2\approx 0.98$ [cf.~yellow dotted line].
-This demonstrates that both emitted photons are highly independent between each other [$S_2\approx 1$ in Eq.~(\ref{scalingwithN})] and that cavity-induced correlations are indeed negligible during photon emission processes ($J_{\rm cm}/\gamma\sim 10^{-5}$ and $\gamma_{\rm cm}/\gamma\sim 10^{-4}$).}
+This demonstrates that both emitted photons are highly independent of each other [$S_2\approx 1$ in Eq.~(\ref{scalingwithN})] and that cavity-induced correlations are indeed negligible during photon emission processes ($J_{\rm cm}/\gamma\sim \changeByMing{10^{-2}}$ and $\gamma_{\rm cm}/\gamma\sim 10^{-4}$).}